prasannavl/LiquidState/README.md

 > Install-Package LiquidState -Pre

 Note: The latest version is beta (pre-release) due to the dependency on System.Collections.Immutable, which is still under beta.), and is otherwise stable.
-The latest stable is still v1.2 for which the release notes are below.
+The release notes are at the end.

 Supported Platforms:
 > PCL profile 259: Supports all platforms including Xamarin.iOS and Xamarin.Android.